nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Nevada Sex Offender Registry

-Essentially, the information provided on the public registry is limited to tier II and III.
+The information provided on the public registry is limited to tier II and III.
 Nevada tier I and juvenile offender details are confidential and strictly restricted to designated personnel.

 • The name of the person involved in the record, unless said person is a juvenile